tje3d/websockhop/README.md

 Author: Katsuyuki Ohmuro <harmony7@pex2.jp>
 Mailing List: http://lists.fanout.io/mailman/listinfo/fanout-users

-WebSockHop is a convenience library for WebSocket clients that provides automatic reconnect, periodic pinging, and request/response interactions.
+WebSockHop is a convenience library for WebSocket clients that provides automatic reconnect and request/response interactions.
 This is the kind of core functionality that every WebSocket application needs, isolated into a reusable library.
 The name comes from "sock hop", a type of dance.

 The project is inspired by https://github.com/joewalnes/reconnecting-websocket and taken further.